Nkaleth/messaging-app-mern/README.md

 # 📖 Messaging App <a name="about-project"></a>

-**Messaging App** is a Full Stack project built with React JS and Node+ExpressJs on the backend.
+**Messaging App** is a React full-stack project built on the backend with Node+ExpressJs.

 ## 🛠 Built With <a name="built-with"></a>